evilusean/Pysean/Discord-Bot/Readme.md

 As far as Distract-Seans go, WoW Forever is peak.
 World is burning outside, but WoW remains cozy.
 Realistically, what can you even do about macroeconomic trends? and jish wars/usury?
 Wait for the collapse, while waiting, let's get some BiS and do some Calculus.

-First, we conquer the goblin bankers in blackrock mountain in wow, then we conquer the goblin bankers in blackrock mountain in RL.
+First, we conquer the goblin bankers in BlackRock Mountain in WoW, then we conquer the '"goblin bankers"' in BlackRock Mountain in RL.